SruthiKrishnan23/airalo_tests/README.md

 ######Cucumber.js (BDD) Web UI Tests Approach

-Initila Test case file is written in airalo_web_test.spec.js where I have tried to find the locators for the automation step.
+Initial Test case file is written in airalo_web_test.spec.js where I have tried to find the locators for the automation step.
 As a next step created a simple Page Object Test  in Second Test Case where I created separate page objects for HomePage, searchResults page and SimDetailspage.

 Next I thought of wrapping the test with Cucumber Framework and created associated Feature file, step definitions and hooks for set up and tear down.